faudio/faudio/doc/Devices.md

 ## Sessions and streams {#SessionsAndStreams}

-The Audio Engine provides access to real-time devices through of *sessions*, and *streams*.
+Fae provides access to real-time devices through of *sessions*, and *streams*.
 While a *device* provides access to an external audio interface, a *session* provides access to the entire audio system, and a *stream* to a specific audio computation.
 These concepts are hierarchical, each stream is associated with